 - SMART Recovery: A non-profit, abstinence-focused organization, SMART Recovery offers free mutual support meetings to people struggling with drug and alcohol addiction.
 It uses scientifically based methods to help members learn short- and long-term coping skills as well as empower them to alter their behaviors.
 Instead of 12 steps, the program focuses on 4 core ideals: building and maintaining motivation; coping with urges; managing thoughts, feelings, and behaviors; leading a balanced life.

 - LifeRing Secular Recovery: A network of support groups, LifeRing provides help to individuals who want to live a drug- or alcohol-free life.
 There is no reliance on a higher power and participants keep their spiritual/religious beliefs private.
 LifeRing focuses on positive social reinforcement and works to match the right treatment to each individual.

-- Secular Organizations for Sobriety (SOS): Dedicated to helping people work for and maintain alcohol and drug sobriety, SOS is a nonprofit network of independent, non-professional local groups.
+- Secular Organizations for Sobriety (SOS): Dedicated to helping people work for and maintain recovery, SOS is a nonprofit network of independent, non-professional local groups.
 It does not focus on a higher power or its function of faith as sobriety.

-- Women for Sobriety: Providing support for women only, this nonprofit organization focuses on 13 acceptance statements.
+- Women for Sobriety (WFS): Providing support for women only, this nonprofit organization focuses on 13 acceptance statements.
 These statements encourage spiritual and emotional growth.
 WFS focuses on responsibility, positivity, and emotional growth and works to help women alter their negative behavior and thought patterns.

 - You do not want religion and spirituality included in your treatment.